 - Dark-colored skin at neck and armpits

 Not all women with PCOS have all these problems.
-Each person may have a different mix of these symptoms.
-Other conditions may cause some of these concerns so it is important to discuss with your health care clinician your concerns.
+Each may have a different mix of these symptoms.
+Other conditions may cause some of these symptoms so it is important to discuss with your health care provider your concerns.

 What are the long-term health risks of PCOS?

 Many women have PCOS without realizing it.
 Since PCOS affects hormone levels, it can cause other problems: higher risk for diabetes, high cholesterol, high blood pressure, heart disease, and sleep apnea.
 Irregular menstrual cycles may increase the risk of cancer of the uterus (endometrial cancer) since the lining of the uterus may not shed as often as it should.
 Women who have PCOS may also have difficulty with infertility but usually are able to conceive with the help of medication.

 There is not just one test for PCOS.
 Your health care provider will ask about your medical history, perform a physical exam, and check your cholesterol, blood sugar and perhaps some hormone levels.

 - Decrease the risks of future health problems: obesity, diabetes, infertility, heart disease.

 - Decrease free testosterone levels with hormonal contraception (birth control pills, ring or patch).
 This treats acne and excess or thinning hair while regulating periods.